tammets/H5P.ColoringBook/README.md

 This content type enables:
 - Teachers to upload outline images for coloring
 - Customisable drawing tools and colors
-- Students to color images using various tools, including brush, eraser, fill, and text
+- Students to color and edit images using various tools, including brush, eraser, fill, and text
 - Students can load their own images and download their creations
 - Fullscreen mode for an immersive experience
 - Responsive design for all devices